Financial Delegation of Authority

 - Capital Construction

 - Hazardous Waste Disposal

 - Personal Service Contracts, regardless of amount.
-(See Business Procedure 5.4.12-P)
+(See Administrative Procedure 5.4.12-P)

 - The KCTCS President has delegated definitive authority for approving specific transaction